ContinuousSecurityTooling/keycloak-auditor/README.md

 ## Configuration

-* `AUD_DISABLE_EXTERNAL_ACCESS` - To disable API being externally accessible to a cluster.
+* `KC_AUD_DISABLE_EXTERNAL_ACCESS` - To disable API being externally accessible to a cluster.
 Set the environment variable 'AUD_DISABLE_EXTERNAL_ACCESS'.
 Once set enable the header 'X-Forwarded-Host' on your proxy.
 This is enabled by default on HA Proxy on Openshift.
 Defaults to `false`
 * `KC_AUD_DISABLE_ROLE_CHECK` - To disable realm access check set value to `true`.
 Defaults to `false`
 * `KC_AUD_DEFAULT_ROLE` - Set the role the client needs to have.
 Defaults to `admin`
-* `KC_AUD_GLOBAL_MASTER_ACCESS` - Enable client in master account to iterate to over realms, Default o `false.
+* `KC_AUD_GLOBAL_MASTER_ACCESS` - Enable client in master account to iterate to over realms, Default o `false`.